10 Tips To Help You Afford A 15-Year Mortgage

-5. Consider Your Cash Flow
+4. Increase Your Cash Flow

 Debt is another factor impacting your cash flow.
 Lenders examine your debt-to-income ratio before granting you a home loan because they need to make an educated guess as to how capable you will be of making payments on time and in full for many years.
 In many cases, a 43% debt-to-income ratio is the highest benchmark a borrower can have and still receive a qualified mortgage.

 In addition to your debt, think about future big expenses you may face.
-If you have children heading to college or planning weddings, you may want to take those costs into account when buying a home.
+If you have children heading to college or are planning weddings, you may want to take those costs into account when buying a home.
 Even though you can’t predict every expense you’ll face over the next 15 years, make some educated guesses.
 If you foresee a lot of expensive events in the future, those will impact your cash flow and your ability to pay your mortgage.